 The Associate in Science (AS) is a two-year degree with an emphasis on courses such as biology, chemistry, engineering, geology, mathematics, or physics.
 Both programs prepare students for different majors at four-year institutions.
 The AA degree is for liberal arts majors, and the AS degree is for science majors.

-Students who have already selected the intended major for their college degree should consult the more specific Pre-Major Agreements and Study Tracks.
+Students who have already selected the intended major for their college degree should consult the more specific course selection guides.